MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

       - If personal profile is signed-in, the URLs are opened in normal tabs with personal profile
       - If personal profile isn't signed-in, the URLs are opened in InPrivate
       - If InPrivate is disabled, the URLs won't be opened
-  - 2 (Android only) - Microsoft Edge checks **URLAllowlist** or **URLBlocklist**.
-Microsoft Edge opens allowed URLs in normal tabs with work profile.
-As for URLs in blocklist, they might or might not be opened in InPrivate or normal tabs with personal profile, it depends on how **openInPrivateIfBlocked** is configured.

-## Version 123.0.2420.56 (iOS): March 25, 2024

-Fixed various bugs and performance issues.

 ## Version 122.0.2365.99 (Android and iOS): March 18, 2024

 Fixed various bugs and performance issues.